UniMath/agda-unimath/src/graph-theory/dependent-products-directed-graphs.lagda.md

 ## Properties

-### The Π directed graph satisfies the universal property of the Π
+### The dependent product of directed graphs satisfies the universal property of the dependent product

-#### The evaluation of a morphism into an Π of directed graphs
+#### The evaluation of a morphism into a dependent product of directed graphs

 ```agda
 module _